mrklaney/stocks-dashboard-lab/README.md

 Note: this lab will only work during US Stock market's operating hours: 9.30 AM to 4.30 PM Eastern Time.

+Audience:

+For those looking for an automated 'IOT' demo
+For students enrolled into the "Technical Sales Professional" or the "Partnerworks Architecture Professional" course.

 ## Step 1: Download and install the HDP Sandbox